Competitive Start Fund - International Entrepreneurs - 50,000 euro investment to grow your business in Ireland

 Assessment Part 2

-The top scoring applications will be invited to present a short investment pitch to the evaluation panel comprising external experts and Enterprise Ireland.
-They will score the application based on the following equally weighted criteria:
+The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland in Waterford on Tuesday 13th June 2017.
+The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria:

 - What specific need does your product / service address?
 Why would someone be "compelled" to purchase your offering?